 (f) The Examiner may rule upon motions orally, except for motions that are fully dispositive of a case.
-Parties are not entitled to oral argument on motions.

 (g) Written decisions on motions do not require findings and conclusions to be made in support of the decision, except for motions that are fully dispositive of a case.